Chen dynasty: Sui-Tang dynasties

 In the north, a new power emerged, the Sui dynasty.
 The Sui destroyed the Northern Zhou and eventually absorbed the Chen dynasty in 589.
 Chen Shubao was the last ruler of the Chen dynasty, and his family held high positions in the Sui royal court.
 The Sui was an important dynasty for subjugating the East Tujue, Tuyuhun, and Goguryeo to the north and east as well as starting the Grand Canal project, much of which was based in Chen dynasty territory.
 Many members of the Chen royal family became high-ranking officers or married into the Yang ruling family of the Sui dynasty, such as Consort Chen (Wen).

 The Sui also suppressed the Rau peoples to the south, who had resumed raids against the region of Jiaozhi (Vietnam).
 From 590 to 618, the short-lived Sui dynasty experienced numerous rebellions, not just from the former Chen territory, but also the Wang, Liu, and Li clans.
 Sui general Yang Su tried to suppress the rebellions in the early 590s, but eventually the Sui collapsed, and Yang Su's sons were executed.
 Li Yuan then murdered the last emperor Yang You of the Sui dynasty and founded the Tang dynasty.

-During the Tang, numerous members of the former Chen family became high-ranked officials in the Tang court, with some like Chen Shuda holding powerful political offices and others like Xuanzang (Chen Yi) becoming high-ranked Tang diplomats.
-Xuanzang / Chen Yi is also known for his pilgrimage to India, and his adventure has featured in China's classic novel Journey to the West.
+During the Tang, numerous members of the former Chen family became high-ranked officials in the Tang court, with some like Chen Shuda holding powerful political offices.

 Culture

 Jiankang, the capital, was an important cultural, political and religious center, attracting businessmen and Buddhist monks from Southeast Asia and India.
-The culture of the Southern dynasty reached its during the Chen dynasty.
+The culture of the Southern dynasties reached their apex during the Chen dynasty.
 In literature, Xu Ling (徐陵) was an influential writer during the Chen dynasty, with his literary collection "New Songs of Yutai" being passed down for generations.
 One of the most famous chapters from New Songs of Yutai is "Peacock Flying Southeast" (《孔雀东南飞》).
 In art, Yao Zui's (姚最) "Continued Paintings" has the greatest influence.

 Once Chen Baxian became emperor he immediately took steps to officially sanction Buddhism, as he displayed a relic believed to be a Buddha's tooth and held a major Buddhist festival.
 He also, following the lead of Liang's Emperor Wu, offered himself to Buddha's service on one occasion.
 He made several requests to Western Wei's successor state Northern Zhou to return Chen Chang and Chen Xu, and while Northern Zhou promised to do so, they would actually not be returned in Emperor Wu's lifetime.

 Chen dynasty emperors including Chen Baxian claimed descent from the legendary Emperor Shun.